 We needed to demonstrate the potential impact of increasing access to LARCs could produce.
 We collaborated with Jhpiego and United States Agency for International Development (USAID) to create a contraceptive access program.
-India is the world's second-largest producer of tea, and the women who work the country's many tea plantations typically have poor health indicators, high risk of unintended pregnancy, high risk for maternal mortality (four times the country's average), and low use of LARCs.
-In collaboration from both the public and private sector, we first focused on women who worked at five remotely located tea gardens of Dibrugarh district of Assam.
+India is the world's second-largest producer of tea, and the women who work the country's many tea plantations typically have poor health indicators, high risk of unintended pregnancy, high risk for maternal mortality (four times the country's average), and low use of LARCs.^{2,3,4} In collaboration from both the public and private sector, we first focused on women who worked at five remotely located tea gardens of Dibrugarh district of Assam.

 Each partner played a role.
 USAID supported advocacy with the Ministry of Health & Family Welfare and funded Jhpiego under USAID's MOMENTUM Country and Global Leadership Project: India-Yash, who provided resources and support in the field.
 Organon provided technical support to create the training and counseling materials.
 The project quickly grew.
-Early engagement and support from the Indian and Assam government enabled a commitment from Amalgamated Plantation Private Limited (APPL), a Tata Enterprise, to support expansion from the five originally targeted tea gardens to 16 other tea gardens managed by APPL.
-Tata Referral Hospital and Tea Estate Health Facilities are in the forefront of offering expanded basket of contraceptives choices, including LARCs.
+Early engagement and support from the Indian and Assam government enabled a commitment from Amalgamated Plantation Private Limited (APPL), a Tata Enterprise, to support expansion from the five originally targeted tea gardens to 16 other tea gardens managed by APPL..
+Tata Referral Hospital and Tea Estate Health Facilities are in the forefront of offering expanded basket of contraceptives choices, including Implants.
 The project is inspiring other team companies to follow suit.

-The project also set the stage for broader access across the country.
-India's national family planning program guided the team in the field, which subsequently accelerated the inclusion of different family planning options in the government's family planning program.
-This will expand access to LARCs to women across the country, free of cost.
-For Organon, these efforts represent the start of an ambitious journey to provide access to contraceptive options for millions of Indian women.
+The project also set the stage for broader access across the country and subsequently accelerated the inclusion of IMPLANON NXT in the government's family planning program.
+This will expand access to single rod implants to women across the country, free of cost.
+For Organon, these efforts represent the start of an ambitious journey to provide access to contraceptive implants for millions of Indian women.